ray-project/ray/doc/source/tune/index.rst

     **Examples**
     ^^^

-    In our examples you can find practical tutorials for scikit-learn, Keras, TensorFlow, PyTorch, mlflow, and many more.
+    In our examples you can find practical tutorials for using frameworks such as scikit-learn, Keras, TensorFlow, PyTorch, and mlflow, and state of the art search algorithm integrations.

     +++
     .. link-button:: tune-examples-ref